-Whether you’re running a brick-and-mortar store or an e-commerce site, the ROI you achieve from your marketing efforts greatly depends on employee communication.
-And with so many personalities flying around the office (even if it’s a virtual one), maintaining clear communication is often easier said than done.
+Whether you’re running a brick-and-mortar store or an ecommerce site, the ROI of your marketing depends on employee communication.
+And with so many personalities in a typical office (even if it’s a virtual workplace), maintaining clear communication can be a challenge.

 What Are the Different Communication Styles?

-There are four basic styles of communication: Passive, aggressive, passive-aggressive, and assertive.
+There are four basic styles of communication in the workplace: Passive, aggressive, passive-aggressive, and assertive.
 People also have different intelligences, with some believing people have multiple intelligences.
 These intelligences impact the way we learn and communicate.
 Each of these styles not only impacts the communication among your departments, but they also influence how effective your marketing assets are, including your infographics, explainer videos, whiteboard animations, and more.
 Even colors and fonts impact how we communicate and learn.

 The truth is, you need different communication styles in the workplace to keep a balance.
 Can you imagine if everyone had an aggressive communication style?

 #1: Passive Communication Style

 Those with a passive communication style tend to act somewhat indifferently, meaning they are constantly yielding to others.
 Instead of expressing their feelings and opinions, they prefer to just listen to others express themselves.
 It’s not uncommon for those with this communication style to have a lot of built-up resentment since they don’t share their feelings.
 They are often misunderstood because of their lack of expressing themselves.

 Passive communicators tend to excel in resolving conflict and are very easy to get along with.
 But they also have the inability to say no. This causes them to put in long work hours and easily become exhausted.

 A common phrase of a passive communicator is: “I just want to keep the peace.”

 #2: Aggressive Communication Style